Find a module for your robot

 }

-Once you have added a modular resource to your robot, you can view and edit the configuration of the underlying module from the Modules subtab:
+You can also view and edit the configuration of a modular resource’s underlying module from the CONFIGURE tab:

 Configure version update management for a registry module

-If you wish to allow automatic module updates when a new version of the module becomes available in the Viam registry, you can set the Version type for your module in the Modules subtab.
-Updating to a newer version of a module brings new functionality and bug fixes, but requires restarting the module to apply the update.
+To allow automatic module updates when a new version of the module becomes available in the Viam registry, set the Pinned version type for your module in its module card on the CONFIGURE tab.
 The following update options are available:

 - Patch (X.Y.Z): Do not update to any other version.
 This is the default.